 And so they're not being bamboozled anymore and hoodwinked by the Democrats who have boxed people up and pandered to them for decades and decades.

-There's there's no way to deny that.
+There's no way to deny that.

 And you're right.

-His message in 2016 was what do you have to lose?
+His message in 2016 was, what do you have to lose?

 The message now as we head into 2020 is look at how much we could lose if any of these Democrats got a hold of this country.